Alnham

 There is evidence of human occupation in Alnham and the surrounding areas dating from prehistoric times.
-The remains of a Medieval settlement, hillforts, and other historic buildings can still be found in the village today.
-Located near the border between England and Scotland, Alnham often suffered at the hands of Anglo-Scottish border conflict during its history.
-The economy of Alnham has been focussed on agriculture throughout its existence as a settlement.
+The remains of a medieval settlement, hillforts, and other historic buildings can still be found in the village today.
+Due to its location, Alnham often suffered in the Anglo-Scottish border conflict during its history.
+The economy of Alnham has been focused on agriculture throughout its existence as a settlement.

-Etymology
+Toponymy

 The name "Alnham" derives from the Old English hām (homestead) and the Celtic river-name Aln or Alaunos, meaning "homestead on the River Aln".
 Variations of the name have been recorded over time, including: Alneham (1331), Elnam (1509), Ayneham (1557), and Ailnham (1663).
 Alnham has also historically been called "Yeldom", and in the Magna Brittannia of 1724 it is mentioned as being usually called "Yarwell".